Connect with us

 Whether you’re trying to review a concept you didn’t quite get in class or you want to stay on top of your studies by working ahead, you’ve got access to free tutoring whenever you need it.
 From writing to math, nursing to history, SC4 provides tutoring on every subject on a drop-in basis.
 Free virtual tutoring on weeknights and weekends is available as well.
-Drop-in tutoring is accessible in the library Monday thru Friday from 8 a.m. to 4:30 p.m.
+Drop-in tutoring is accessible in the library Monday thru Thursday from 10 a.m. to noon.
 Stop by the library for more information or email Kristy Jevens.

 Stop by the Writing Center, located in the Main Building Room 313, or the Math Center, located in the CEM Building Room 317, Monday through Thursday for tutor availability.
 Check out the Online Writing Lab for assistance on your papers before final submission at sc4.edu/owl.